Eddie Buczynski: Welsh Traditionalist Witchcraft: 1972–1973

-Having left Thompson's tradition, Buczynski decided to form his own form of Wicca, which he claimed had actually dated back to the Palaeolithic and transmitted to him by a figure whose anonymity he had to protect.
-Referring to this new tradition as Welsh Traditionalist Witchcraft or the Traditionalist Gwyddoniaid, it was heavily influenced by the Welsh mythology contained in texts like The Mabinogion and the Arthurian legends which fascinated him, despite his lack of Welsh heritage.
-It took as its basis the structure of the Gardnerian tradition, with its Book of Shadows being largely based upon that which he had obtained through his work with Thompson, accompanied by sections taken from the recently published Lady Sheba's The Book of Shadows.
-Officially founded in October 1972, later that year an outer court was founded through which to teach interested persons who were not yet initiated.
-Notably, he welcomed LGBT people and non-caucasians into his tradition at a time when they were denied entry to most other Wiccan covens.
-Although taking an open attitude to spiritual seekers, Buczynski prevented the occult investigator, Hans Holzer, from entering the outer coven when the latter requested admission to undertake research for his book The Witchcraft Report; like many in the Pagan and occult community, Buczynski was wary of Holzer's intentions and the sensationalist claims he purported in his publications.
+After having left Gwen Thompson's sect, Buczynski decided to form his own sect of Wicca in October 1972, which he named "Welsh Traditionalist Witchcraft" or "The Traditionalist Gwyddoniaid".
+Buczynski formed that sect out of the structure of Gardnerian Wicca, with the new sect's book of shadows being largely based upon that which he had obtained through his work with Gwen Thompson, accompanied by sections taken from the recently published Lady Sheba's The Book of Shadows.
+Onto that, Buczynski added influences by the Welsh mythology contained in texts like The Mabinogion and the Arthurian legends, which fascinated him, despite his lack of Welsh heritage.
+However, Buczynski had spuriously claimed that his sect actually dated back to the palaeolithic era, and was transmitted to him by a figure whose anonymity he had to protect.
+Later in 1972, Buczynski created an outer court, through which to teach interested persons who were not yet initiated.

+Notably, Buczynski welcomed LGBT people and non-Caucasians into his sect, at a time when they were denied entry into most other Wiccan covens.
+Although taking an open attitude to spiritual seekers, Buczynski prevented the occult investigator, Hans Holzer, from entering the outer coven when the latter requested admission to undertake research for his book The Witchcraft Report.
+Like many people in the pagan and occult community, Buczynski was wary of Holzer's intentions and the sensationalist claims that he purported in his publications.

-A number of teenagers who were interested in Wicca had begun hanging around at the Warlock Shop, and they too were initiated into the Traditionalist Gwyddoniaid, after gaining parental permission.
-Proceeding through the outer court of Buczynski's coven, they eventually hived off to form their own coven, the Children of Branwen, in December 1972, with prominent members including Robert Carey, Denny Sargent, and Karen and Eddie Chiecho.
-Buczynski initially attended some of the group's meetings, in order to instruct these students in the Craft, but soon found his time preoccupied with his own primary coven, leaving the coven under the control of high priestess Kay Smith.
+A number of teenagers who were interested in Wicca had begun hanging around at the Warlock Shop, and they too were initiated into The Traditionalist Gwyddoniaid, after gaining parental permission.
+Proceeding through the outer court of Buczynski's coven, they eventually hived off to form their own coven, called "The Children of Branwen", in December 1972, with prominent members including Robert Carey, Denny Sargent, and Karen and Eddie Chiecho.
+Buczynski initially attended some of the group's meetings, in order to instruct these students in witchcraft, but soon found his time preoccupied with his own primary coven, leaving the coven under the control of high priestess Kay Smith.
 She would subsequently go on to found a Welsh Traditionalist coven for adults, leaving the position of high priestess to Melda Tamarack.